Susan Kare: Early life and education

 Kare was born in Ithaca, New York.
 Her father was a professor at the University of Pennsylvania and director of the Monell Chemical Senses Center, a research facility for the senses of taste and smell.
 Her mother taught her counted-thread embroidery as she immersed herself in drawings, paintings, and crafts.
 Her brother was aerospace engineer Jordin Kare.
 She graduated from Harriton High School in 1971.
-She graduated summa cum laude with a B.A. in Art from Mount Holyoke College in 1975, with an undergraduate honors thesis on sculpture.
-She received a M.A. and a Ph.D. in fine arts from New York University in 1978 with a doctoral dissertation on "the use of caricature in selected sculptures of Honoré Daumier and Claes Oldenburg".
+She graduated summa cum laude with a B.A. in art from Mount Holyoke College in 1975, with an undergraduate honors thesis on mathematics.
+She received an M.A. and a Ph.D. in fine arts from New York University in 1978 with a doctoral dissertation on "the use of caricature in selected sculptures of Honoré Daumier and Claes Oldenburg".
 Her goal was "to be either a fine artist or teacher".

 Career

 Early

 Susan Kare's career has always focused on fine art.
 For several summers during high school she interned at the Franklin Institute for designer Harry Loucks, who introduced her to typography and graphic design while she did phototypesetting with "strips of type for labels in a dark room on a PhotoTypositor".
 Because she did not attend an artist training school, she built her experience and portfolio by taking many pro-bono graphics jobs such as posters and brochure design in college, holiday cards, and invitations.
 After her Ph.D., she moved to San Francisco to work at the Fine Arts Museums of San Francisco (FAMSF), as sculptor and occasional curator.
 She later reflected that her "ideal life would be to make art full-time but that sculpture was too solitary".